schmidt/noembed.rb/README.md

 This section will list instructions on how to run noembed.rb on Heroku, BlueOcean and other Ruby hosting providers.
 Contributions are welcome.

-Until then: noembed.rb is a simple modular sinatra app, which comes with a Gemfile to define its dependencies and a config.ru for simple deployments.
+Until then: noembed.rb is a simple modular Sinatra app, which comes with a Gemfile to define its dependencies and a config.ru for simple deployments.
 All the rules, that apply to Sinatra applications, will also work on noembed.rb.